About

 Operations that scale by way of quality systems that work.
 Every year, dozens of cutting-edge server platforms flow through the NPI pipeline with minimal telemetry or diagnostics out of the box.
 Our team drove continuous improvement into how we troubleshoot and repair these systems — composite scoring frameworks, retired legacy metrics, LLM-powered quality assessment — and now we’re leveraging Agentic AI to exponentially accelerate that process.

 Organizational design for hyperscale.
-I authored and globally deployed the Leadership Deployment Model — a 9-month cross-functional effort with HR and Legal that enables site operations to scale 3x (to ~10GW) without adding regional leadership headcount.
+I authored and globally deployed the Leadership Deployment Model — a 9-month cross-functional effort with HR and Legal that enables site operations to support the planned 12+ GW fleet without adding regional leadership headcount.

 Before Meta